KINGSABRI/sql/README.md

 # sql

-a console-based tool to connect to MSSQL server for red teamer and pentesters
+a console-based tool to connect to MSSQL server (loaded with pre-built queries) for red teamer and pentesters

 ## Features
 - Acts as SQL UI, sends raw SQL query to MSSQL server